 And that was their ultimate undoing.
 In the blizzard, they had missed Boston Harbor.
 The white light they saw in the distance wasn’t Boston, it was Ed Rock Lighthouse and Little’s Point, and a labyrinth of razor-sharp rocks lay between them and port.
 Tossed inexorably shoreward by both the unremitting waves and unyielding winds, the ship was sailing straight into the rocky maze.

 Years later, the Ed Rock light was beamed in red, not white, so as to assuage any confusion.
 But with an almighty gale sweeping over a mile of sea, the lone light in the storm was a will-of-the-wisp luring the sailors on the rocks.
 No siren’s call was ever so deadly.

 The cargo bark Tedesco suddenly looked alone and forlorn, the boundless ocean and the merciless blizzard gathering their full strength, the ship a helpless plaything in the iron grip.

-Over the tempest the men heard the voice of Higgins the sailing master.
+Over the tempest, the men heard the voice of Higgins the sailing master.
 “Jib and forestaysail!
 Give her half a point!”
-But beneath the steely courage in his voice an icy fear froze his veins.
-They were dangerously undermanned, a mere crew of 12 to steer and rig a three-masted ship that required a full compliment of 20 men divided into two watches to handle her dual rigging, both square and fore-and-aft.
+But beneath the steely courage in his voice, an icy fear froze his veins.
+They were dangerously undermanned, a mere crew of 12 to steer and rig a three-masted ship that required a full complement of 20 men divided into two watches to handle her dual rigging, both square and fore-and-aft.
 The men were already exhausted from sailing short-handed, and with the maelstrom howling violently, the likelihood of being dismasted was rising.
 If a mast fell, the ship would broach to and be dragged under the mountainous waves, the instant death of everyone on board.

 Revere, sharp-eyed as his ancestor, was the first to see the rocks through the snow, but wind and tide were too strong.